althk/sahamati/README.md

 In addition to that, Sahamati implements the election timeout with the following tweak:

-* the timeout scales based on the node ID (max timeout is still 300ms), this way, nodes with smaller IDs have a higher chance of getting smaller election timeouts
+* the timeout scales based on the node ID (max timeout is still 300ms), this way, nodes with smaller IDs are more likely to have smaller election timeouts

 ## Example